Voya Financial Advisors Inc. Has $548,000 Stock Holdings in Thor Industries, Inc. (NYSE:THO)

 In related news, Director J Allen Kosowsky sold 5,197 shares of the company’s stock in a transaction on Thursday, January 14th.
 The stock was sold at an average price of $102.90, for a total transaction of $534,771.30.
 Following the completion of the sale, the director now owns 12,023 shares in the company, valued at $1,237,166.70.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Also, VP Kenneth D. Julian sold 2,000 shares of the company’s stock in a transaction on Thursday, January 14th.
 The stock was sold at an average price of $105.00, for a total value of $210,000.00.
 Following the sale, the vice president now owns 49,764 shares of the company’s stock, valued at approximately $5,225,220.
 The disclosure for this sale can be found here.
 Insiders have sold 16,729 shares of company stock valued at $1,926,388 in the last quarter.
 4.10% of the stock is currently owned by corporate insiders.

 A number of equities analysts recently commented on the company.
 TheStreet raised Thor Industries from a “c+” rating to a “b-” rating in a research note on Wednesday, March 17th.
 Wedbush lifted their target price on Thor Industries from $107.00 to $137.00 and gave the stock a “neutral” rating in a report on Wednesday, March 10th.
-BMO Capital Markets lifted their target price on Thor Industries from $125.00 to $160.00 and gave the stock an “outperform” rating in a report on Wednesday, March 10th.
+KeyCorp lifted their target price on Thor Industries from $140.00 to $145.00 and gave the stock an “overweight” rating in a report on Tuesday, March 16th.
 Truist lifted their target price on Thor Industries from $135.00 to $145.00 in a report on Wednesday, March 10th.
-Finally, KeyCorp lifted their target price on Thor Industries from $140.00 to $145.00 and gave the stock an “overweight” rating in a report on Tuesday, March 16th.
+Finally, BMO Capital Markets lifted their target price on Thor Industries from $125.00 to $160.00 and gave the stock an “outperform” rating in a report on Wednesday, March 10th.
 Four equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
 Thor Industries currently has an average rating of “Buy” and an average price target of $120.56.

 Thor Industries Company Profile